tc39/notes/meetings/2017-07/jul-26.md

 DTL: We have recently implemented AST caching in Firefox, and right now the average parsing time improvement  for Firefox is 22ms across all participating websites in a recent survey.

-LBR: We are just looking for Stage 1; these questions are great for exploration in reaching Stage 2
+LEO: We are just looking for Stage 1; these questions are great for exploration in reaching Stage 2

 YK: Many people have raised feature detection; it seems like this actually makes feature detection *easier*